adamkurth/reborn_dev/doc/source/installation.rst

     export PYTHONPATH=example/path/to/bornagain/repository

+The above method is probably the best option, but you must remember to set your path every time you use bornagain.

 2) You can specify the location of bornagain directly in your python path.
 For example:

 .. code-block:: python

     import sys
     sys.path.append("example/path/to/bornagain/repository")

+This option is ok, but then you must remember to always run your script from the appropriate directory if the above path is a relative path.

 3) You can make a symbolic link to the bornagain package in the same directory where you are running your script.
 For
 example: